jiteshgangwani/trade-service/README.md

 TODO
-1. test case creation
+1. more test case creation
-2. code refactoring
+2. more code refactoring
 3. optimize code for bulk files